Day 1 Arrival in Aberlour

 Transfer to Tomintoul in the morning.
 Pay a visit to the Whisky Castle shop in Tomintoul where you will find the largest bottle of whisky in the world and also some of the rarest malts.
 Don’t drink too much though as next up is the toughest climb on the trail (to Carn Daimh – 570m) where the views are spectacular.
 End the day at the world-famous Glenlivet distillery.
 Overnight in Ballindalloch.

 If you want to sample yet more whisky, why not stop by the Cragganmore distillery first thing in the morning.
 This is a small, local distillery but the whisky tastes just as good.
-As for the hiking, well it’s mostly through rolling hills and along quiet forest tracks today.
-Keep an eye out for red squirrels, deer and rabbits.
+As for the hiking, rolling hills and forest paths characterise today’s varied hike, which is one of the more challenging sections of the route.
+Take your time and keep an eye out for rabbits, squirrel and deer.

 Starting from a splendid old railway station at Cromdale which has been beautifully restored, you then cross over the Spey River and follow a tree-lined trail into Anagach Wood.
 Pop into pretty Grantown-on-Spey for lunch (Robbie & Beryl serve fantastic pies at the Craig Bar) before continuing along a quiet trail as far as Nethy Bridge.